AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

 1. Select **Create**, then **Content Fragment** to open the wizard.
 1. The first step of the wizard requires you to specify the basis of the new fragment.

-      * [Model](/help/assets/content-fragments/content-fragments-models.md) - used to create a fragment that requires structured content; for example the **Adventure** model
+      * [Model](/help/assets/content-fragments/content-fragments-models.md) - used to create a fragment that requires structured content; for example, the **Adventure** model

         * All available models are displayed.